Jxhan11/Shodh-coder/README.md

 - Only contest 1 exists with 2 problems .
 3 language options available (python,java and C++).
 - How contest 1 is made: Once ```./gradlew bootRun``` is executed it fills in the Sample data (contest and problems)

+# BUGS
+- Memory usage is not being tracked properly.
+Shows 0 bytes even when running a memory heavy python code

 ## Test code for both problems in python:
 - **Two sum**:
 ```python